 5. Launchpedia

 LaunchPedia is an indexed catalogue of launch platforms, curated newsletters, and submission opportunities.
-Listing your product provides founders with a single page summarising where to find you and why it matters.
+Listing your product provides founders with a single page summarizing where to find you and why it matters.

 - Include details about your ideal user and onboarding flow so that curators can match you with relevant channels.